Philip K. Dick’s 1968 novel asks if androids dream of electric sheep because they’re just like us, or because they’re smart enough to fake it.

-When a group of Nexus-6 androids escapes from Mars and heads to Earth, Deckard is assigned to ‘retire’ them.
+When a group of Nexus-6 androids escapes from Mars and heads to Earth, Deckard must ‘retire’ them.
 But as the boundaries of real and fake collide, it’s hard to know which is which – and whether Deckard is on the right side.

 What does it mean to be human?

-It’s not just replicants that separate present day Earth from the book’s vision of the future.
-In Do Androids Dream of Electric Sheep?, World War Terminus has destroyed the planet, veiling the sun with a thick blanket of radioactive dust.
+It’s not just replicants that separate present-day Earth from the book’s vision of the future.
+In Do Androids Dream of Electric Sheep?, World War Terminus has destroyed the planet, veiling the Sun behind a blanket of radioactive dust.